alttester/EXAMPLES-Java-Standalone-and-Android-AltTrashCat/README.md

 https://assetstore.unity.com/packages/essentials/tutorial-projects/endless-runner-sample-game-87901

 ### Running the tests on Windows or MacOS
 The tests are meant to be run on an Windows or MacOS device.
-The app is provided in this repository, under the mac/  and windows/ folder.

 To start the tests, depending of your OS run: